Augustseverinandersen/Assignment1---Extracting-linguistic-features-using-spaCy/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=10189937&assignment_repo_type=AssignmentRepo)

-# OBS!

-My output file is wrong.
-Folder a1.csv is correct, but folder a2.csv contains data from folder a1.cvs and so on.
-So, folder c1 contains all data from the 13 other folders.
-You may have a hint for this?

 # Extracting linguistic features using spaCy

 This assignment concerns using ```spaCy``` to extract linguistic information from a corpus of texts.